Black Nerve

 What if you just put vespers into every grubsucker?

 Nobody asks what could go wrong, because when the stewartry sees the direction your research is heading, they might well have had the arete glyph reflected in their eyes.
 The opportunity here is enormous.
 What do grubsuckers do?
 They simply suck up calories and grow fat.
 And what is the fundamental currency and medium of record for vespers — what is arete?
-Merely calories stored a particular way.
+Merely calories stored a very particular way.

 If you manage to put vespers in grubsuckers, those vespers would grow rich off the calories you feed them.
 You could start a whole pharmacium — think the banks and nurseries of vespers — and offer arete investments paid back with all the calories you’re gaining from the grubsuckers.